stereum-dev/ethereum2-docker-compose/compose-examples/lighthouse-only/README.md

 ## FAQ
 ### I want to use a specific Ethereum 1 node, like Infura.io!
-1. Edit `./config/lighthouse/.env` and set `VOTING_ETH1_NODE=` to your external Ethereum 1 node, e. g. `VOTING_ETH1_NODE=https://goerli.infura.io:443/v3/put-your-infura-id-here`.
+1. Edit `./config/lighthouse/beacon.env` and set `ETH1_NODE=` to your external Ethereum 1 node, e. g. `ETH1_NODE=https://goerli.infura.io:443/v3/put-your-infura-id-here`.
 2. Copy `./compose-examples/lighthouse-only/override-examples/docker-compose.no-geth.override.yaml` to `./docker-compose.override.yaml`.
-This will prevent geth from starting.
+This will disable geth for your node.